cyclejs-community/component-combinators/documentation/Switch.md

 The `Switch` component can be viewed as a single-state state machine, whose only event source is the switch source and event guards are the predicates specifying the component matching.

-Practically speaking, the `Switch` component allows to improve separation of concern by removing control flow out of some component designs.
+Practically speaking, the `Switch` component allows to improve separation of concerns by removing control flow out of some component designs.
 For instance, supposing we have a component whose behaviour depends on a discretizable parameter, in addition to other parameters, we need to write the logic corresponding to each discrete value in the body of the same function.
 With `Switch`, we can write several components corresponding to the logic for each discrete value separately.

 For example, a component might be specified to display a product page when the user is logged in, and otherwise display a login page.
 This component hence has two behaviors or concerns which are unrelated.
 The discrete values here can be thought of as `LOGGED_IN`, `NOT_LOGGED_IN`.
 With `Switch`, we can write a `Login` component separately and independently from the `Product` component, and let the `Switch` component activate the right component.